Tools Support

 De Minimis Is Dead: The Complete Survival Guide

-On February 24, 2026, the US eliminated the $800 de minimis threshold globally.
-Over 4 million daily parcels that previously cleared customs duty-free now require formal entry, HTS classification, and full duty payment.
-If you sell or import anything into the US, this guide is mandatory reading.
+Summary: On February 24, 2026, the US cut the $800 de minimis threshold worldwide.
+Over 4 million daily parcels once cleared customs duty-free.
+Now they need formal entry, HTS classification, and full duty payment.
+If you sell or import anything into the US, read this guide.

 What Changed: The End of the $800 De Minimis Exemption

-For decades, the de minimis exemption under Section 321 of the Tariff Act allowed individual shipments valued under $800 to enter the US without formal customs entry, duties, or taxes.
-This provision was the backbone of cross-border e-commerce — enabling platforms like Temu, Shein, and thousands of independent DTC brands to ship individual parcels directly from Chinese factories to American consumers at rock-bottom prices.
+For decades, an exemption let small shipments enter the US freely.
+This was de minimis, under Section 321 of the Tariff Act, and it covered shipments under $800.
+There was no formal customs entry, duties, or taxes.
+This rule was the backbone of cross-border e-commerce.
+It let platforms like Temu, Shein, and thousands of independent DTC brands ship parcels straight from Chinese factories.
+These landed with American shoppers at rock-bottom prices.

-On February 24, 2026, this exemption was eliminated for all countries.
-The change followed Executive Order 14195 and survived the Supreme Court's IEEPA ruling because it was implemented under separate statutory authority.
-The result: every single parcel entering the US, whether it's a $5 phone case or a $700 laptop, now requires a formal customs entry with proper HTS classification, country of origin verification, and payment of applicable duties.
+On February 24, 2026, this exemption ended for all countries.
+The change followed Executive Order 14195.
+It survived the Supreme Court's IEEPA ruling.
+That's because it was set up under separate legal authority.
+The result: every single parcel entering the US now needs a formal customs entry.
+That's true whether it's a $5 phone case or a $700 laptop.
+That means proper HTS classification, country of origin checks, and paying the right duties.

-The impact is staggering.
-US Customs and Border Protection processed approximately 1.36 billion de minimis shipments in fiscal year 2024.
-Those shipments now require the same customs infrastructure as a full container of commercial goods.
-Processing times have increased, costs have risen, and the entire e-commerce import model is being restructured.
+The impact is huge.
+US Customs and Border Protection processed about 1.36 billion de minimis shipments in fiscal year 2024.
+Those shipments now need the same customs setup as a full container of commercial goods.
+Processing times have grown, and costs have risen.
+The whole e-commerce import model is being rebuilt.

 Who's Affected: Industries and Business Models at Risk

-The most immediately impacted businesses are direct-to-consumer (DTC) e-commerce brands that shipped individual parcels from Asia.
-If you used a model where products were shipped directly from a Chinese warehouse to individual US customers, your cost structure just changed fundamentally.
-Each parcel now incurs customs brokerage fees ($25-$75 per entry), duties (ranging from 0% to 25%+ depending on HTS classification), and merchandise processing fees ($2-$9 per entry).
+The businesses hit hardest are direct-to-consumer (DTC) e-commerce brands that shipped individual parcels from Asia.
+You may have used a model that shipped products straight from a Chinese warehouse to US customers.
+If so, your cost structure just changed a lot.
+Each parcel now brings customs brokerage fees, at $25-$75 per entry.
+Add duties, from 0% to 25%+, depending on HTS classification.
+Add merchandise processing fees too, at $2-$9 per entry.

-Marketplace sellers on platforms like Amazon, eBay, and Walmart Marketplace are also impacted.
-If your fulfillment model involved direct shipping from overseas suppliers, you now need either a US-based inventory model or a customs brokerage solution that can handle high-volume individual entries cost-effectively.
+Marketplace sellers on platforms like Amazon, eBay, and Walmart Marketplace feel this too.
+If your fulfillment model shipped direct from overseas suppliers, you now need a new setup.
+That's either a US-based inventory model.
+Or it's a customs brokerage setup that handles high-volume entries at a fair cost.

-Even businesses that primarily import via FCL or LCL are affected indirectly.
-Sample shipments, replacement parts, warranty returns, and small re-orders that previously cleared under de minimis now need formal customs processing.
-The administrative burden has increased across the board.
+Even businesses that mainly import via FCL or LCL feel this indirectly.
+Sample shipments, replacement parts, warranty returns, and small re-orders once cleared under de minimis.
+Now they need formal customs work.
+The paperwork load has grown across the board.

-Industries with the highest exposure include: fast fashion and apparel (average duty rate 12-32%), consumer electronics accessories (0-6%), beauty and personal care (0-8%), home goods and decor (3-15%), and pet products (0-8%).
-If your product category carries high MFN duty rates, the per-unit cost increase is significant.
+Industries with the highest exposure are fast fashion and apparel, at an average duty rate of 12-32%.
+Also high are consumer electronics accessories (0-6%) and beauty and personal care (0-8%).
+Home goods and decor run 3-15%, and pet products 0-8%.
+If your product category carries high MFN duty rates, the per-unit cost jump is big.

 The Real Cost Impact: Before and After De Minimis